-This website provides a means for bringing those interested in Jowetts, and the knowledge they have, together.
+This website has recently moved hosting provider to provide better means for bringing those interested in Jowetts, and the knowledge they have, together.
 This webpage outlines Jowett cars, the club and its achievements.
 Please follow the links in the left panel to find out more or make contact or join the club.
-There is a vast amount of information available in the JowettTalk forum and the JowettGallery archive where you need to register on each to communicate and see all that is on them.
+There is a vast amount of information available in the JowettTalk forum and the JowettGallery archive where you need to register to communicate and see all that is on them.
 Click the Help link to find out more about the facilities on the website and how to use them.

 The yellow/green links in the left panel take you to webpages about the Jowett Car Club Limited based in the United Kingdom, but catering for all regions.
 The blue links take you to material contributed by members from all the affiliated clubs.